Which school do you want to support?

 Many pioneering schools and districts took inspiration from Charlotte Danielson's Professional Practice framework, which defines a rubric for evaluating and coaching teachers in order to make evaluations more consistent and focused.

 Perhaps the most thoroughly developed, tested, respected (and also misused) system for teacher evaluation and improvement is Washington, D.C.'s IMPACT program.
 It has been in use and under development for over a decade.
 Partly because evaluations are connected to bonuses, the system has undergone intense scrutiny, revision and replication.
 If your district wants to consider an evaluation system for teachers, deeply understanding the IMPACT program is essential.

-As testing has become an important component of school management and accountability, student test results have become a correspondingly important component of teacher evaluation in most states.
-The topic continues to be a subject of debate in California.
+As testing has become an important component of school management and accountability, student test results have become a correspondingly important component of teacher evaluation in most states — but not in California.
+The topic continues to be a subject of debate.

 Search all lesson and blog content here.